 In 1999, we opened our doors as a workforce intermediary that invests in human capital to improve the lives of low-income El Pasoans, meet employer demands, and build the local community.
 All these years later, we continue to be employer driven, regionally focused and participant centric.

 350 participants accessed training and case management services in 2017, which is in line with 2016.
 This led to 93 participants graduating in nursing and other healthcare related degree programs from the El Paso Community College (EPCC) and the University of Texas at El Paso (UTEP).
 On average, it took this cohort of 93 graduates, 2.00 years to complete their job training.
 This past year, we saw 83 participants enter employment in high-demand occupations with average wages over $49,300 per year.
 These jobs will add over $4.1 million in payroll to our region after 12 full months of employment!
 Of this cohort, 68% lived at or below poverty, 25% received food stamps, and 24% are single parents.
 The program’s year-to-year persistence rate was 88%.
 Over the last twelve months, our client services team enrolled 107 new participants.
 I am very proud of the work our team has accomplished this year.
-We are currently working on the 2016 Annual Report that will showcase all of the great accomplishments and should have it finalized by April/May 2016.
+Please go here to view our 2016 Annual Report.

 Awards & Recognitions